 UW Bothell Student Resources for Assistance

 As a student, you are not alone.
 While not exhaustive, below are some links we believe you’ll find helpful.
-You are encouraged to explore the UW Bothell Resources and that of your Nursing Program at EvCC.
-If you needs assistance understanding your rights and resources to support you through a difficult situation, you can connect with a staff or faculty member or more specifically Counseling or your Advisor.
+You are encouraged to explore UW Bothell's Resources and that of your Nursing Program at EvCC.
+If you needs assistance understanding your rights and available resources to support you through a difficult situation, you can connect with a staff or faculty member; or more specifically Counseling or your Advisor.